Joint JD LLM Program

 Applicants to the joint program must first be admitted to or already enrolled in the JD program at Lewis & Clark.
 There are two possible times an applicant can apply to the joint program: at the same time the applicant applies to the JD program (available to JD applicants for fall 2009 or later) or during the second year of JD study.

-Applicants (for fall 2009 and later) who wish to be considered for admission to the joint program prior to starting the JD program should check the “joint degree” box on the JD application form and include a short additional statement of 1-2 pages with their application materials regarding their interest in and qualifications for the LLM degree.
+Applicants who wish to be considered for admission to the joint program prior to starting the JD program should check the “joint degree” box on the JD application form and include a short additional statement of 1-2 paragraphs with their application materials regarding their interest in and qualifications for the LLM degree.

 Admission to the JD program is a prerequisite for admission to the joint program and joint degree applicants will first be considered for admission to the JD program.
 If admitted to the JD program, an applicant for the joint degree will then be passed to the committee that determines LLM admission.
 Applicants will be notified of admission to the JD program prior to being notified of admission to the LLM program and may be asked to make a decision regarding the JD program prior to being notified if they have also been admitted to the joint program.
 An applicant will still be considered for admission to the JD program alone if not admitted to the joint program.
 Applicants who are not admitted to the joint program at the time of JD admission are welcome to apply again later under the second method described below.